Houston Government Contract Fraud Lawyers

 Federal prosecutors decide whether to file criminal charges based on evidence strength, dollar amounts involved, and cooperation levels.
 Factors include the perceived intent to defraud, actual losses to the government, and the deterrent effect of prosecution.

-Phase 4: Charges and Resolution (Months to Years)
+Phase 4: Federal Charges and Resolution (Months to Years)

 If charges are filed, the case enters federal court, where pre-trial motions, discovery, and plea negotiations occur.
 Most cases resolve through plea agreements, but some proceed to trial where the government must prove guilt beyond a reasonable doubt.